 What even is Mullvad?

-I previously used ExpressVPN, which had I had some problems with; it costed around $10/mo, yet gave me a third of my usual internet speed (360 mib/s), caused issues relating to needing to authenticate that I was a person, failing to load online games, it caused a fair bit of hassle.
+I previously used ExpressVPN, which I had some problems with; it cost around $10/mo, yet gave me a third of my usual internet speed (360 Mbps), caused issues relating to needing to authenticate that I was a person, failing to load online games, and caused a fair bit of hassle.
 I was hoping that Mullvad, being a relatively unknown VPN service, would mitigate a lot of those issues.

 Turning off ExpressVPN

-Sidenote: you ever wonder how much work goes into making it just hard enough to cancel a service, without making it downright impossible?
-There has to be so many meetings in the corporate world about the best way to do it.
+Sidenote: You ever wonder how much work goes into making it just hard enough to cancel a service, without making it downright impossible?
+There have to be so many meetings in the corporate world about the best way to do it.
 I mean, they've gotta justify their jobs somehow, right?
-Gotta make the user experience worse.. back on topic, though.
+Gotta make the user experience worse... back on topic, though.

 Creating an account and installing Mullvad VPN

-For a later portion, I actually had to reinstall ExpressVPN, which really put it into perspective how much easier it was to login and turn on Mullvad VPN in comparison to ExpressVPN.
+For a later portion, I actually had to reinstall ExpressVPN, which really put into perspective how much easier it was to log in and turn on Mullvad VPN in comparison to ExpressVPN.

 Speedtest